openstax/tutor-server/README.md

 We recommend using `rbenv` to manage your ruby versions and `ruby-build` to compile new versions of ruby.

-* Linux: Follow the installation instructions for [rbenv](https://github.com/rbenv/rbenv#installation) and [ruby-build](https://github.com/rbenv/ruby-build#installation)
+Follow the installation instructions for [rbenv](https://github.com/rbenv/rbenv#installation) and [ruby-build](https://github.com/rbenv/ruby-build#installation)
-* OS X: `brew install rbenv ruby-build`

 After installing all the prerequisites, `git clone` the tutor-server repository and `cd` into it: